 Taliban on the move: How thousands of desolate Humvees get new owners

-Taliban on the move: How thousands of desolate Humvees get new owners1 min read .
-Updated: 30 Aug 2021, 11:30 AM IST
+Taliban on the move: How thousands of desolate Humvees get new owners

 Taliban fighters have reportedly taken possession of thousands of Humvees which were previously used by Afghan and US forces in the country.